EliasLMann/Sorting-Algorithm-Analysis/README.md

 In this dataset, the data is randomly sorted with 20% unique values.

-The most significant difference between the two algorithms is with this dataset.
-That is because this is the algorithm dataset type where insertion sort performs at its personal best since it has less elements that it needs to do comparisons with.
+Although it is not by much, the most significant difference between the two algorithms is with this dataset.
+The sort times for quick sort in the dataset are not much different than the fully random dataset.
+The sort times for the handoff function are slightly faster for this dataset than for the fully random dataset.
+This is mosy likely due to the slight decrease in recursive overhead required from quick sort.

 #### 30% Randomly Sorted Data
 ![Handoff_30_Graph](https://user-images.githubusercontent.com/70070619/111929895-a9dc4280-8a85-11eb-89c1-33efa53ba631.png)
 ![Handoff_30_Table](https://user-images.githubusercontent.com/70070619/111929898-ac3e9c80-8a85-11eb-8b6f-cbf697c1c653.png)

 In this dataset the first 70% of the dataset is sorted in order and the remaining 30% of the data is randomly sorted.

+Insertion sort performed the best for this type of dataset in our previous analysis.
+Regardless, the handoff algorithm performed similarly to previous tests.
+This is because the entire dataset passed over to insertion sort is random for the dataset sizes tested.
+The gap between handoff and quick sort was less than in the random and 20% unique datasets becuase quick sort performed faster than it did for those datsets.